-2.2.35. -mcmodel=medium
+2.2.37. -mcmodel=<size>

-Generates code for the medium memory model in the Linux execution environment.
-Implies -Mlarge arrays.
+Generates code for the requested memory model in the Linux execution environment.

 Default: The compiler generates code for the small memory model on Arm and x86-64 targets, the medium memory model on OpenPOWER targets.